andcorduri/RDP-model/README.md

 These Mathematica Notebooks were used to perform calculations for the paper: "Equibiaxial elongation of entangled polyisobutylene melts: Experiments and theoretical predictions"

-Authors: Seyed Mahmoud Arzideh, Andrés Córdoba, Jeffrey G. Ethier, Jay D. Schieber, and David C. Venerus.
+The authors of the paper are: Seyed Mahmoud Arzideh, Andrés Córdoba, Jeffrey G. Ethier, Jay D. Schieber, and David C. Venerus.

 The paper was submitted for publication in the Journal of Rheology on 21-Dec-2023.